dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 > "America!
 Got a friend that thinks too hard?!
 Neurologically castrate
 > them.
 Don't talk to them.
 Knowledge is contagious.
 It's a disease
 > and you could get sick!" - The paradigm that powers American-led
-> innovation in the 21st century economy....
+> innovation in the 21st century economy.... or a subversive
+> neo-Bolshevik attempt to sabotage the American economy.

+That's all for now.
+The third section of Oneirontology's unveiling discusses specific cultural universals' utility for the architecture of mythos.